jay43812/Test/readme1.md

    - Choose EC2 Instance Connect and click Connect.

 ## Accessing EC2 Instance Using Session Manager (AWS Systems Manager)
+Steps to access an EC2 instance using AWS Systems Manager Session Manager.

 This method does not require opening SSH ports or managing SSH keys.
 It uses IAM roles and AWS Systems Manager.